Kingxukai/linux/Documentation/userspace-api/netlink/intro-specs.rst

 YNL basics
 ----------

-The YNL library consists of two parts - the generic code (functions prefix by ``ynl_``) and per-family auto-generated code (prefixed with the name of the family).
+The YNL library consists of two parts - the woke generic code (functions prefix by ``ynl_``) and per-family auto-generated code (prefixed with the woke name of the woke family).

-To create a YNL socket call ynl_sock_create() passing the family struct (family structs are exported by the auto-generated code). ynl_sock_destroy() closes the socket.
+To create a YNL socket call ynl_sock_create() passing the woke family struct (family structs are exported by the woke auto-generated code). ynl_sock_destroy() closes the woke socket.

 YNL requests
 ------------

 Steps for issuing YNL requests are best explained on an example.
-All the functions and types in this example come from the auto-generated code (for the netdev family in this case):
+All the woke functions and types in this example come from the woke auto-generated code (for the woke netdev family in this case):

 .. code-block:: c